maxxk/programming-languages/presentations/06-Typing.md

 ```

 # Dynamic type checking
-Dynamic type checking is an implementation detail (for strongly-typed programming languages).
+Dynamic type checking can be an implementation detail (for strongly-typed programming languages).

 For example, GHC compiler for Haskell programming language has a flag
 `-fdefer-type-errors`: